mgenrique/hassos_prophet_addon/prophet-influx-multi-addon/README.md

 A Docker image based on python:3.11-slim that contains precompiled libraries necessary to use Prophet in Python and connect to the InfluxDB client.

-The Add-on build a a lightweight Docker container based in that image and implements a REST API based on FastAPI for time series forecasting using Meta's (formerly Facebook) Prophet model, enabling easy forecasting based on historical data.
+The Add-on build a lightweight Docker container based in that image and implements a REST API based on FastAPI for time series forecasting using Meta's (formerly Facebook) Prophet model, enabling easy forecasting based on historical data.
 Ideal for generating real-time predictions within Home Assistant.
 Use it inside your Python code in you own custom component

 ## Features